There are few places we spend more time than our beds, our cars, and our desks.

 A simple alternative to keeping a gratitude journal: the Grateful Jar.
 Write your daily line items of gratitude on small strips of paper and deposit them in this sweet clear jar.
 When you need a pick-me-up or a gentle reminder of all your blessings, pop the top and pull a few slips out for review.
 Feel free to duplicate, stuff, and empty to renew the jar when it becomes overfull with gratitude.

 Depending on the size and orientation of your office, your desk may become a stuffy, dusty place.
-Not only does this desk fan quietly circulate air around your workspace, it clears the air of dust particles, animal dander, and other unhealthy contaminants floating around.
+Did you know that air purifiers can actually improve productivity and focus?
+Not only does this desktop tool quietly circulate air around your workspace, it clears the air of dust particles, animal dander, and other unhealthy contaminants floating around.

 11. Daily Task Pad